DEsalasL/lopit_analyst/README.md

 # Step 6.
 Supervised machine learning classification (sml)
-Four supervised machine learning methods are implemented: Support vector machine (SVM), K-Nearest Neighbors (KNN), Random Forest (RF), and Naïve Bayes (NB).
+Four supervised machine learning methods are implemented: Support vector machine (SVM), Random Forest (RF), and ensemble by stacking SVM and RF as base estimators, and RF as metaestimator.
 For each method the best hyperparameters for a given dataset are obtanined and used for training and classification.
-All of the methods are estimated for all experiment combinations obtained in Step5.
-The markers provided for training can be used as they are specifying the method ‘unbalanced’ to the ‘--balancing_method’ flag.
-However, the variable number of proteins working in different organelles, hence, the variable number of available markers per organelle can create biases during classification process.
-A way to mitigate such a bias is to use a balanced training set via generation of synthetic markers (e.g., ‘borderline’, ‘over_under’ or ‘smote’).  a Three and four majority rule classification is also generated using HDBSCAN classification and the four methods.
+The variable number of proteins working in different organelles, usually means a variable number of available markers per organelle, and may lead to biases during classification process.
+A way to mitigate such a bias is to use a balanced training set via generation of synthetic markers (e.g., ‘borderline’, or ‘smote’).
+A common prediction is also generated for stand-alone predictions with SVM and RF.
 TAGM classification may be added at a later stage if provided, then HDBSCAN is replaced for TAGM for the three and four majority rule classification.

 \# SML by master protein accession:
 ```
 lopit_analyst.py sml --input Step5__Clustering_Pmar_protein_level/PL1PL2PLNPLO/All_results_PL1PL2PLNPLO.tsv \
                      --out_name Pmar_protein_level_smote \
                      --markers_file  Pmar_385markers.19359.12112024.capitalized.tsv \
-                     --balancing_method SmoteNC \
+                     --balancing_method smote \
                      --sampling_strategy auto \
                      --threshold 0.99 \
                      --scaling True \